 How to Make Perfect Irish Soda Bread

 Whatever the reasons, what we know today as Irish soda bread is a very slightly sweet loaf bread, with a texture reminiscent of a biscuit, and a flavor that is out of this world.
-I mean – it’s absolutely fabulous.
+It’s absolutely fabulous.
 I adapted this recipe from a couple I found online, working both Irish and American recipes into it.
-You can make it using just the all purpose flour if you wish, but I do like the extra flavor the whole wheat brings to the party.
+You can make it using just the all-purpose flour if you wish, but I do like the extra flavor the whole wheat brings to the party.

 I’ve also heard that the bread is better after it cools and sits.
 Apparently you’re supposed to wrap it up and have it later in the day after an early morning bake, or even the next day.
 I personally don’t think a loaf has ever been around that long.
 In my house it doesn’t even get to cool off before it’s gone.